Vasili Pukirev’s painting Unequal Marriage has a legend about it: allegedly, after looking at it, all the elderly grooms refused to marry their...

 Rest Energy, recorded in 1980 at Filmstudio in Amsterdam and part of the That Self series, is one of the most life-endangering performances by Marina and Ulay.
 Each of them held in their hand one item: Marina a large bow and Ulay an arrow pointing directly at her heart.
 The result creates a dense tension.
 From the microphones attached to their clothes a quick heartbeat and irregular breathing for seemingly infinitely long four minutes can be heard.
 The performance ended at the dropping of the bow.

-Nightsea Crossing is a series of twenty-two performances that took place between 1981 and 1987 in nineteen different locations around the world.
+Nightsea Crossing is a series of 22 performances that took place between 1981 and 1987 in 19 different locations around the world.
 For each performance the same two chairs and mahogany table were used.
 What varies is the setting (museum or an open space environment), the day, and the color of their clothing (often monochromatic).
 The artists described the performance like this:

 Both artists, sitting on chairs facing each other, explored their inner consciousness without any psychological obstacles (the only physical obstacle for them was the table).
 They did not eat nor drink during the performances, nor directly before or even afterwards.
 Nightsea Crossing is about concentration and control over the body.
 It is about being present for long periods, until presence rises and falls, from material to immaterial, from form to formless, from instrumental to mental, from time to timeless.